horsepurve/DeepRTplus/README.md

 [arXiv:1705.05368](https://arxiv.org/abs/1705.05368) (15 May 2017)

 ## Brief Introduction
-In separation science and analytical chemistry, the prediction of retention times were primarily based on retention coefficients of amino acids or molecular descriptors of metabolites.
+In separation science and analytical chemistry, the predictions of retention times were primarily based on retention coefficients of amino acids or molecular descriptors of metabolites.
 Traditionally, retention times of peptides with or without post-translational modifications are predicted separately, and retention times in RPLC, HILIC or SCX are also predicted separately.
 DeepRT, instead, provides a generic framework for RT prediction, whose architecture is shown in the following figure.
  <div align="center"><img src="https://github.com/horsepurve/DeepRT/blob/master/img/figure_1.png" width="45%" alt="figure_1" /></div>
 We adopted an N-to-1 LSTM architecture for RT modeling while ResNet was upon the one-hot encoded peptides, in parallel.
 Finally, the two outputs were assembled.